-This measure evaluates the available treatment capacity in the treatment plant.
+This measure evaluates the available hydraulic treatment capacity in the treatment plant.
 NapaSan needs to maintain treatment capacity for future development.
 As flow increases, it is necessary to invest in capital projects to expand the treatment capacity.
-(Note that flow is only one component to evaluate when determining treatment capacity.)
+(Note that hydraulic flow is only one component to evaluate when determining treatment capacity.)

-Treatment Plant CapacityActual Flow compared to Plant Capacity
+Treatment Plant Capacity Actual Flow compared to Plant Capacity

 The flow into the plant has remained steady for several years.
 Even with growth in the community, the average daily dry weather flow has remained constant or even dropped slightly, due primarily to water conservation activities.
 There is sufficient treatment capacity at the plant to accommodate growth in the next several years.
+Treatment plant capacity will be further studied by the treatment plant master plan scheduled to start in 2020 and completed in 2021.